vespa-engine/blog/_posts/2022-07-01-vespa-ai-database.md

 - Scale update and ingestion rates to handle evolving real-time data.
 - Scale with query volume using state-of-the-art retrieval and index structures and fully use modern hardware stacks.

 In Vespa, AI is a first-class citizen and not an after-thought.
-T he following Vespa primitives are the foundational building blocks for building an online AI Database.
+The following Vespa primitives are the foundational building blocks for building an online AI Database.

 - **Database CRUD operations at scale**.
 Dataset sizes vary across organizations and use cases.
 Handling fast-paced evolving datasets is one of Vespa's core strengths.
-Returning to our in-chart recommendation system for a moment, handling in-stock status updates, price changes, or real-time click feedback can dramatically improve the experience, imaging recommending an item out of stock?
+Returning to our in-cart recommendation system for a moment, handling in-stock status updates, price changes, or real-time click feedback can dramatically improve the experience - imagine recommending an item out of stock?
 A lost revenue opportunity and a negative user experience.
 - **Document Model**.
 Vespa's document model supports structured and unstructured field types, including tensor fields representing single-order dense vectors.
 Vespa's [tensor storage and compute engine](https://blog.vespa.ai/computing-with-tensors/) is built from the ground up.
-Vespa's document model with tensor also enables [feature-store](https://blog.vespa.ai/parent-child-joins-tensors-content-recommendation/) functionality, accessing real-time features close to the data.
+The document model with tensor also enables [feature-store](https://blog.vespa.ai/parent-child-joins-tensors-content-recommendation/) functionality, accessing real-time features close to the data.
 Features stored as Vespa attributes support in place [real-time updates](https://docs.vespa.ai/en/partial-updates.html) at scale (50K updates/s per tensor field per compute node).
 - **A feature-rich query language**.
 Vespa's [SQL-like query language](https://docs.vespa.ai/en/query-language.html)